Calm54/Tasks/README.md

 # Tasks
-This Repository contains solutions to given Tasks
+This Repository contains solutions to given Tasks.